mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 :question: Define an index alias for `totality-raw` called `totality-full`

 :question: Apply a filter to only show the state parks where the totality is 100%.
-Alternatives include aliases for each state, zipcode,
+Alternatives include aliases for each state, zipcode, states with totality of X minutes, or Timezones.

 1. check that the field you want to filter is a keyword
 ```json